 Combine the petitgrain and carrier oil in a small dish and stir to combine.
 Add to a warm bath and soak for 20 minutes.
 Use care not to get the water too hot as this can increase your heart rate.

-Essential Oils High Blood Pressure Safety Concerns:
+Essential Oils to Avoid with High Blood Pressure

-It is best to avoid the following essential oils if you have high blood pressure:
+While Essential Oils for Blood Pressure can be very effective is best to avoid the following essential oils if you have high blood pressure:

 - Peppermint (avoid ingestion only)